 Binding Arbitration Awards

 Once an arbitration hearing ends, an arbitrator provides the award to one of the parties.
 Think of an arbitration award as the judge’s ruling in a court case.
-Through arbitration, an award can almost never get appealed by parties.
+Through arbitration, an arbitral award can almost never get appealed by parties.
 There are very narrow grounds when it comes to appealing arbitration awards.
 Arbitration awards will get enforced by a court on an immediate basis.
 Through non-binding arbitration, an award can also get enforced.
 But only if the award gets accepted by both parties.

 Some contracts feature a provision for mandatory binding arbitration.
 This arbitration provision enforces that parties address contract disputes through arbitration.
 It prevents parties from resolving a dispute in the US court system.
-Mandatory binding arbitration sometimes enforces that parties waive certain rights.
+Mandatory binding arbitration clause sometimes enforces that parties waive certain rights.
 So, what is the most common waived right by parties?
 It is the option for appealing an arbitration decision.

 Can You Sue After an Arbitrator (or Tribunal) Makes a Defined Decision?

+What Should Go Inside an Arbitration Clause?
 Binding arbitration lives up to its name.
 “Binding” refers to an arbitration award having legal binding status.
 An arbitrator provides the binding award.
 An arbitrator provides each binding award after analyzing evidence.
 Parties cannot sue once a binding award gets issued.
 In fact, parties cannot even appeal an arbitrator’s binding decision.
 (Unless a large-scale misapplication of the law has taken place by the arbitrator.)

 Who Pays for Binding Arbitration?